Table of Contents

 Is the fading of love inevitable then for people who have gotten used to their partners?
 That depends.

-Some couples are able to sustain their honeymoon period throughout their relationship by challenging each other.
+Some couples are able to sustain their honeymoon period throughout their healthy relationship by challenging each other.
 Any change a person undergoes is within their capacity as that person.
+There is no way to practice love.
+Some days it is not full of positive emotions, but with loving kindness and family members, you can get through it.

 Be patient when things are different from your expectations, and try to enjoy every moment possible.
-If you are feeling lackluster and a little too comfortable, perhaps you and your partner could try a new hobby: go out dancing, travel together, make love in different ways.
+If you are feeling lacklustre and a little too comfortable, perhaps you and your partner could try a new hobby: go out dancing, travel together, and make love in different ways.

 Do you need relationship help?